stefanofa/awesome/TOPICS.md

 ## effect

-*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
+*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools for building production-grade applications in TypeScript.

 ## opentelemetry

-*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
+*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools for building production-grade applications in TypeScript.

 ## platform

-*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
+*   [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools for building production-grade applications in TypeScript.

 ## malware